abbaselmas/aabbstr/content/lab/cen265-digital-design/index.md

 projects: []

 ---

 ## Announcements

-- Announcements will be here.
+- Final exam will be only about our lab topics.

 ### Lab Assignments

 [Lab 1](/lab/cen265-digital-design/lab1.pdf) - [Presentation](/lab/cen265-digital-design/lab1.pptx)